Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 3. What aspects of development do psychologists agree upon ? `436` Limitations and Benefits
 4. What appraoches do Developmental psychologists use  to determine the relative influence of genetic and environmental factors on behavior ? `437`
 5. What is Cross-sectional research and Longitudinal research ?
 What are the draw backs in longitudinal research ?
+6. Issue with longitutal research ?
-6. What is sequential research ?
+7. What is sequential research ?
 ---
 #### Summary
 ---